McCloudS/subgen/README.md

 Updates:

+2 Feb 2023: Added Tautullu webhooks back in.
+Didn't realize Plex webhooks was PlexPass only.
+See below for instructions to add it back in.

 31 Jan 2023 : Rewrote the script substantially to remove Tautulli and fix some variable handling.
 For some reason my implementation requires the container to be in host mode.
 My Plex was giving "401 Unauthorized" when attempt to query from docker subnets during API calls.

 Howdy all,